sush-tech/prework-study-guide/README.md

 What problem does it solve?
 What did you learn?
 What makes your project stand out?
+Your README might also describe some of the challenges you faced, as well as the features you plan to implement in the future.
+And if your project is deployed, make sure to include a link to the deployed application so people can see it in action!
 ## Description

 This Prework Study Guide was created for boot camp students who were going through the Prework.
 It contains notes on HTML, CSS, Git, and JavaScript.